rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 # Dealing with ASLR
 From Wikipedia: "Address space layout randomization (ASLR) is a computer security technique involved in preventing exploitation of memory corruption vulnerabilities.
 In order to prevent an attacker from reliably redirecting code execution to, for example, a particular exploited function in memory, ASLR randomly arranges the address space positions of key data areas of a process, including the base of the executable and the positions of the stack, heap and libraries."

-Basically, every time Windows boots, ASLR randomizes the base addresses of stuff, so we need to deal with bases and offsets instead of absolute addresses.
-Knowing the offset of `0x800` from the end of the region is a good start; we just need to know the base address of the process.
+Every time Windows boots, ASLR randomizes the base addresses of modules, so we need to deal with bases and offsets instead of absolute addresses.
+Knowing the offset of 0x800 from the end of the region is a good start; we just need to know the base address of the process.

 Conveniently, C# allows us to retrieve the base address of the notepad.exe process: